tbclark3/ha-xweatherly/README.md

 Community involvement is welcome.

 - If you've found a bug, please open an issue describing the problem and the steps to reproduce it.
-- For new feature ideas, please open an issue to discuss it before you start coding.
+- For new feature ideas, please open an issue to discuss it before you submit a pull request.